European Foundation

 Content of measure

-The Offices of Labour, Social Affairs and Family provide orientation in the labour market in Slovakia and career guidance for people from Ukraine with temporary refugee status.
-The career guidance professional helps the refugee to find out their professional goals, makes the job match, supports the person in the contact with the employer, helps to fill out the forms, provides information about active labour market measures and educational possibilities and helps to overcome barriers in integration to the labour market.
+The Offices of Labour, Social Affairs and Family provided orientation for the labour market in Slovakia and career guidance for people from Ukraine with temporary refugee status.
+The career guidance professional helped the refugee to determine their professional goals, match them with a job, support the person in the contact with the employer, fill out forms, provide information about active labour market measures and educational possibilities, and help to overcome barriers to integration to the labour market.

 The guidance process contains three face-to-face meetings.
 Each meeting takes about three hours.
 The meetings are provided in an individual or in a group form based on the client’s interest and individual needs.
 The clients can be provided with phone or email guidance, as well.